 Visit the National Museum of Singapore

-The National Museum of Singapore is Singapore’s biggest museum, and regularly features exhibits full of Singapore’s historical and cultural artefacts.
+The National Museum of Singapore is Singapore’s biggest museum, and regularly features exhibits full of the island’s historical and cultural artefacts.
 Keep tabs on their website for their latest interactive workshops and outdoor movie screenings.

 93 Stamford Road.
 Open daily from 10am-6pm.
 Free for citizens and permanent residents, $6 (adults), $3 (students) for foreign visitors.